-Also, each 'drop' has a 5mm approx overlap on the edges overlapping adjacent 'drops'.
-It is recommended that this overlap is left in place, and not cut through to create a butt joint.
+Also, each 'drop' has a 25mm overlap on the edges overlapping adjacent 'drops'.
+(This overlap is later cut through to create a perfect butt joint).

 We suggest that you lay out all your 'drops' on a clean floor to identify the overlaps and familiarise yourself with the layout.
 You can use masking-tape tabs to make useful guides to align adjacent 'drop' overlaps.
 You should also number each 'drop' in hanging sequence before rolling up.